qertoip/jeditable-datepicker/README.md

 # jeditable-datepicker

 In place editing with a datepicker.
 Clean and simple.
-Based on jQuery UI.
+Based on jQuery UI and Jeditable.

 ## Background